 This report is the product of Bradford citizens' efforts to monitor the condition and usage of our Class VI roads.
-These roads provide access to residences and back lands, and are often incorporated into trails for nonmotorized recreational activity.
+These roads provide access to residences and back lands and are often incorporated into trails for nonmotorized recreational activity.
 In addition, they serve as access lanes for emergency fire and rescue services.
 The surveillance and report are a function of the Bradford Conservation Commission in an effort to prevent further degradation of these valuable resources.

-Summer 2022 Update
+Summer 2023 Update

 This is an updated version of the monitoring reports from Fall 2018 to present.
 Some of the previous documentation has been retained if there is an absence of substantial change as reflected in more recent observations.
-Blaisdell Hill Road has been added as a short Class VI section of that road runs along the Bradford/Warner town line.
-Pierce Road has been removed as per the Bradford Town meeting of 2021.
-Also of note, a very heavy rainstorm occurred on July 28, 2021 resulting in significant erosion to several Class VI roads.
-Extreme events associated with climate change may occur more frequently in future years.
-Given these conditions and the lack of maintenance, it would be reasonable to expect an acceleration in the deterioration of these Class VI roads.
+Extreme rain events associated with climate change may occur more frequently in future years.
+Given these conditions and the lack of maintenance, it would be reasonable to expect an acceleration in the deterioration of Class VI roads.
+This would be of particular concern for sections that have steep gradients, are poorly drained and sandy.
+In addition, under these conditions the impact of truck, mud bike, and ATV traffic on erosion may be accentuated.